knobs-dials/wetsuite-dev/src/wetsuite/README.md

 ## Install and use

-Requirements: python3.
-And a bunch of libraries
+Requirements: python3, and a bunch of libraries that will be included via setup.py

 ### Quick experiments
-The easiest way to experiment, without wotting about installation, is probably notebooks on google colab - open an interesting example [from the `examples` directory](../../examples) and click on `Open in colab`
+The easiest way to experiment, without wotting about installation, is probably notebooks on google colab - open an interesting example [from the `examples` directory](../../examples) and click on `Open in colab` - it will install the latest code from this github repository.

 ### Local install